Intake Form

 Often, I find that drivers are unaware of the possible penalties of a DWI conviction, initially believing such a charge doesn’t carry heavy consequences.
 It is actually the contrary.
 I try to quickly educate drivers on the possible penalties of a DWI conviction in Louisiana.

-To clear up any confusion on DWI penalties, here is a simple outline of each DWI conviction and its maximum penalty:
+To clear up any confusion on DWI penalties, below shows each DWI conviction and its maximum penalty:

 • Driving privileges suspended for up to 90 days